-From the moment they took flight in 2000 with their first release, TALES OF DRUNKENNESS AND CRUELTY, The Condors knew they were on to something special -- pop songs with attitude, power, and intellect.
+From the moment they took flight with their first release, TALES OF DRUNKENNESS AND CRUELTY, The Condors knew they were on to something special -- pop songs with attitude, power, and intellect.

-The Condors’ second CD, WAIT FOR IT, garnered a great deal of airplay and glowing reviews in South America, Europe, and the United States.
-The album track, “Set Me on Fire,” was used in the opening scene of the indie film, TARGET PRACTICE, with the music video a featured extra on the DVD.
-WAIT FOR IT made numerous “Best Of” lists, and was voted “Disc of the Month” by Spain’s prestigious POWER POP ACTION! website.
+The Condors’ second CD, WAIT FOR IT, roughly chronicling a night in a day of a fanzine writer, garnered a great deal of airplay and glowing reviews worldwide.
+The album track, “Set Me on Fire”, was used in the opening scene of the indie film, TARGET PRACTICE, with the music video a featured extra on the DVD.

-The Condors' spirited 3 ITEM COMBO CD, on Vital Gesture Records, delved into more personal and emotional themes while still retaining the group's trademark grit.
+Their next release, the spirited 3 ITEM COMBO CD, delved into more personal and emotional themes while still retaining the group's trademark grit.

 Pat "Pooch" DiPuccio